Monolith (2022 film): Reception

 After its screening at the Adelaide Film Festival, Rachael Mead of InDaily wrote: "Sullivan is superb as the ethically dubious journalist", and "Beneath the thrilling claustrophobia lies a cunning puncturing of privilege and a clear-eyed critique of the way we construct, manipulate and ultimately consume 'truth' in a globalised world".

 Reviews after the SXSW screenings were nearly all positive.
 Luke Gorham (In Review Online) draws parallels with the plot of Kiarostami's Shirin, only in reverse.
 He praises Sullivan's performance, along with several other reviewers, and Vesely's direction, Lucy Campbell's script, Tessari's cinematography, and Benjamin Speed's score are all praised by several reviewers.
 ScreenAnarchy reviewers wrote "Monolith is an intelligent, exquisitely mounted creeping nightmare of a film".
 Anton Bitel compares Monolith with David Lynch's Lost Highway and Michael Haneke's Hidden, in that it too "is ultimately a tale of troubled conscience and conflicted self, where everything ultimately comes from within".
 Jennie Kermode of Eye for Film writes in her four-star review: "Monolith is a great example of how small things can be used to tell a big story".
 Variety was the only dissenting review at that point, finding that the second half let down the promise of the first.

 Monolith received good reviews following its showing at FrightFest in London in August 2023.

 David Stratton, writing in The Australian, called the film a "strangely gripping supernatural thriller, one that keeps the audience guessing and withholds a few of its secrets..." and went on to write "the film may baffle some viewers and enthral others, but on its own chosen level it works most satisfactorily and it's another example of an offbeat and impressive Australian film backed by the Adelaide International Film Festival".
+Australian critic Andrew F Peirce praised the film and Sullivan's performance, and wrote "It's clear that Matt Vesely and Lucy Campbell are eager champions of genre-filmmaking in Australia, with a confident debut feature that utilises limited resources to create a story that's expansive and genuinely otherworldly".
+ScreenHub Australia listed it as one of the 10 best horror films of 2023.